ctran17/2024-Data-Bloom-Visualization-Competition/README.md

-# data-world
+# chi-tran-2024-data-bloom-visualization-competition
-A comprehensive list of my works in data analysis, modeling and visualization
+Showcase of my data modeling and visualization skills on Excel and Power BI